Jayden-Lind/jayden-lind.github.io/_posts/2022-07-27-linds-kubernetes.md

 [root@jd-kube-01 LINDS-Kube]#
 ```

-Now to confirm that from OPNsense we can see this 172.16.10.1 being advertised over BGP.
+Now to confirm that from OPNsense we can see this external service IP 172.16.10.1 being advertised over BGP.

 ```shell
 root@JD-OPNsense-01:~ # netstat -rn